If you’re wondering how to start a dog walking business, then good for you! This is a growing industry.

-Just think — this field barely existed a decade ago.
+Just think — this field barely even existed a decade ago.
 Most people just had their neighbors watch their dogs, or they took their pets to a kennel.

-First, You’ll Need a Plan
+First, You Need a Plan

-“Picking up and dropping off dogs all day is not easy to coordinate,” he says.
+“Picking up and dropping off dogs all day is not easy to coordinate,” Hook tells us.
 “To have any hope of making a profit, you have to minimize mileage.
 Actual car expenses can get out of control, and if you are not careful you will end up losing money.”

 What’s Your Clientele Like?

 Key questions to ask yourself as you consider your business location:

 - What percentage of people have dogs?

 - What percentage of the people who have dogs have full-time jobs?

 - How is the economy in this area?

 By answering these questions, you can determine whether or not there are: